mrichman/blog-hugo/content/post/2016/10/hargo-load-testing-using-har-files-in-go.md

 INFO[0000] Starting load test with 10 workers.
 Duration 1m0s.
 ```

 After 60 seconds, the test completes.
-If you have InfluxDB installed, you can query the raw time-series data using the `hargp` database:
+If you have InfluxDB installed, you can query the raw time-series data using the `hargo` database:

 `select * from test_result order by time desc limit 1000`